2015 CONCACAF Gold Cup: Awards

+The following Gold Cup awards were given at the conclusion of the tournament: the Golden Boot (top scorer), Golden Ball (best overall player) and Golden Glove (best goalkeeper).

 Prize money

 The total amount of prize money offered by CONCACAF for the tournament is US$2.75 million, with $1 million being the top prize.
 Listed below is a breakdown of how the total amount is to be distributed: